LuHoo/classical_music/README.md

-# Classical Music

 ## Licensing and Attribution

-This repository is licensed under the [MIT License].
-You are generally free to reuse or extend upon this code as you see fit; just include the original copy of the license (which is preserved when you "make a template").
-While it's not necessary, we'd love to hear from you if you do use this template, and how we can improve it for future use!
+This repository contains a curated list of classical music recordings.
+All text and selection curation in this repository is © by the author and shared under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), unless otherwise noted.

+You are free to copy, share, and adapt the material for any purpose, including commercially — as long as you provide appropriate credit.

+Note that any linked audio recordings, images, or external media may be subject to their own copyright and licensing terms.
+This repository does not host or distribute such media directly.

+We’d love to hear from you if you find this collection useful or want to share your own recommendations.